UN Security Council again delays Gaza aid resolution vote as high-level talks try to avoid US veto

 Security Council resolutions are important because they are legally binding, but in practice many parties choose to ignore the council’s requests for action.
 General Assembly resolutions are not legally binding, though they are a significant barometer of world opinion.

 Nearly 20,000 Palestinians have been killed, according to the Gaza Health Ministry since the war started.
-Suring the Oct.
+During the Oct.
 7 attack, the militants also took about 240 hostages back to Gaza.

 Hamas controls the Gaza Strip, and its Health Ministry does not differentiate between civilian and combatant deaths.
 Thousands more Palestinians lie buried under the rubble of Gaza, the U.N. estimates.